AlexGoesCode/alexgoescode/readme.md

 ✨ I am Vaclav - a Junior Web Developer based in Berlin.

-<p>Currently working on my most recent project "BobbleHeads - twisted e-commerce",</p>
+<p>Currently working on my most recent project "BobbleHeads - twisted e-commerce",<br>
-<p>which still needs some polishing, better responsivness and a deployment.</p>
+which still needs some polishing, better responsivness and a deployment.</p>

 <p>It is a satirical e-commerce style webshop,</p>
 <p>selling funny figures of politicians and powerful people.</p>